zer2/fantasy-basketball-optimizer/about/turnovers.md

 There are real arguments to be made for this approach.
 However, my own analysis has led me to believe that none of the arguments are strong enough to warrant treating turnovers in such a radically different way.
 As such, the website's default is to weigh turnovers as normal.

 Unfortunately, I had to ignore some relevant aspects of the math in the paper for technical reasons (it makes the math impossible, in a sense).
 So my investigation into the arguments around turnovers has not been enormously rigorous, and is not built into the logic of H-scoring.
 Still, I realize that deciding how to treat turnovers is an important part of drafting strategy, and that my default may be controversial.
-So I will go through the arguments that are made in favor of auto-punting turnovers and explain why they don't convince me
+So I will go through the arguments that are made in favor of auto-punting turnovers here and explain why they don't convince me

 ## 1. Emprical evidence